AdobeXD/plugin-samples/xdpegs/5-ui.md

 ## 5.12 Layout

-- [ ] (5.12.1) Don’t rely on the size of the default widgets when creating your layout.
+- [ ] (5.12.1) Don’t rely on the size of the default elements when creating your layout.
 Instead, your layout should be responsive.
 - [ ] (5.12.2) Don’t assume that a modal dialog will be as wide or high as you expect.
 Design your layout responsively.
 - [ ] (5.12.3) If your layout is complex and takes more than a few milliseconds to build, consider deferring some of the layout until after you show your UI.
 - [ ] (5.12.4) Respect the layout conventions of the platform.
 On Windows, layout is on a 16px grid.
 On macOS, it is on a 12px grid.
 However, you should refrain from hard-coding these units, as the grid sizes may change in the future.